 In later interpretations of Arthurian legend, the Holy Grail tended to be this.
 Only Sir Galahad, the purest of knights, could survive looking upon it.
 This might also be said to apply to the Siege Perilous, Galahad's seat at the Round Table, which marked the knight destined to complete the Grail Quest.
 Anyone other than Galahad who sat in it would immediately die.

 In Hawaii, lava rocks and black sand are considered sacred; they are considered to be Pele's "babies."
 Legend has it that taking them from wherever you find them will awaken Pele's Mama Bear tendencies and bring some kind of bad luck.
 For this reason, many lava rocks end up being mailed back after those who took them as souvenirs attribute them to whatever misfortunes have befallen them.

-The Positive Energy Plane in Dungeons & Dragons serves as the power source behind healing spells and abilities that Turn Undead, but any living being who tries to enter the plane without appropriate protection will find their bodies being overloaded with life energy and risk being vaporized if they spend too long there.
+The Positive Energy Plane contains power that can be channelled in small amounts by spellcasters to create healing spells, Holy Hand Grenades, Turn Undead effects, etc. But any living being who tries to enter the plane without appropriate protection will find their bodies being overloaded with life energy, which will vaporize their bodies if they spend too long there.
 Ironically, according to 3.5e Rules as Written, Undead creatures that travel to the Positive Energy Plane simply gain (temporary) hit points, and are immune to all the downsides.